Astro0re/Bioinformatics/ABO gene analysis.md

 General information about the sequence ie location, size
 ## Gene Prediction
-Using Softberry web service (Operon and gene finding menue- fgenesB) taking
+Using Softberry web service (Operon and gene finding menue- fgenesB) taking Running this program certain information can be found out, on such information is that the gene posseses 25 transcription units with 4 Operons

 ## Variants
 Varitaions in the sequence leading to the different types of Blood groups occur in the -- region of the gene

+## Secondary Structure
+The secondary structures of this gene will be predicted using the USCF Chimera program

 ## 3D Structure
 Visualized using PYMol Application